ManCal70/AzureLabs/2_FW_NVA_HA_SINGLE_NIC_+_LB/README.md

   Out: <b>10.2.0.4/27945</b> --> <b>10.1.0.4/10</b>;icmp, Conn Tag: 0x0, If: ge-0/0/0.0, Pkts: 1, Bytes: 84, <b> >>> Return ICMP</b>
 </pre>

 ### Traffic from SPK1-W to SPOKE2-W subnet is being permitted by security policy SPK1-TO-SPOK2.
-I am going to deactivate this policy to show that traffic will not be allowed to traverse the firewall from SPK1 to SPKE2, but since SPK2 to SPK1 is configured with a different security policy, it will still work.
+Now I will deactivate this policy, to show that traffic will not be allowed to traverse the firewall from SPK1 to SPKE2.
+Since SPK2 to SPK1 traffic is configured with a different security policy (SPK2-TO-SPOK1), that flow will continue to work.

 <pre lang= >
 lab-user@<b>VSRX1-W</b>> edit